Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Design and components of the scintillation tracker

 \subsubsection{Plastic scintillator}

 The plastic scintillator bar is a main component of the scintillation tracker.
 This scintillator bar is of the same type as the one used in the WAGASCI detector in the T2K experiment~\cite{T2K:2019dgm, Abe:2020iop}.
-It is primarily composed of polystyrene and infused with PPO and POPOP, and the mean light yield for the minimum ionizing particle is measured to be more than 10\,p.e. (photoelectron equivalent).
+It is primarily composed of polystyrene and infused with PPO and POPOP.
+The bar is coated by \ce{TiO2}-based white reflective paint in order to increase the light yield and optically separate each scintillator bar.
 The scintillation tracker consists of 248 bars (124 bars for the horizontal and vertical modules respectively).
-The dimension of the bar is $\SI{24}{\mm} \times \SI{3}{\mm} \times 1012~(996)\,\si{\mm}$ for the horizontal (vertical) module, and the bar has a groove for a wavelength-shifting fiber.
-The depth of the groove is \SI{1.2}{\mm} on one side of the bar, as shown in Fig.~\ref{fig:design:scintillator}.
+The thickness of the bar is \SI{3}{\mm} along the beam direction, and the length and width for the horizontal (vertical) module are 1012~(996)\,\si{\mm} and \SI{24}{\mm}, respectively.
+The bar has a groove for a wavelength-shifting fiber and the depth of it is \SI{1.2}{\mm} on one side of the bar, as shown in Fig.~\ref{fig:design:scintillator}, and optical cement is applied not to lose the light yield.
 The scintillator bar is thin enough that the energy loss for minimum ionizing particles is only around 5\,MeV by eight layers of the bars and to secure space for the other detectors.
 In addition, using this scintillator bar, it is possible to cover an area of approximately $\SI{1}{\m} \times \SI{1}{\m}$.